Welcome to our Reading page

 • Assessing children regularly to ensure progression (in both reading fluency and comprehension).

-• Using assessments to identify children who need interventions and whether this is decoding, prosidy (fluency) or comprehension skills.
+• Using assessments to identify children who need interventions and whether this is decoding, fluency or comprehension skills.

-• Encouraging children to read at home on a daily basis and be read to.
+• Encouraging children to read at home on a daily basis and to be read to.

 • Using a reading record book to communicate between home and school.